philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 Last night, I was faced with a predicament: picking a good movie to play on the TV.
 Oh, what a tragedy.
 Tons of Western films to choose from!

 "Western.
 Hollywood.
 Hmmmmmmm.
 Marvel!"
-And so, I browsed for a movie from Marvel's growing (and confusing) lineup of films.
+And so I narrowed down my picks and browsed a movie from Marvel's growing (and confusing) lineup of films.

 Aaaand I chose '**_Morbius_**.'
 Why?
 I just thought it'd be funny.